 Create a showcase for your plants by using a roller skate as a base for the plant container, or planting summer grasses in an old boot or galoshes.
 An old child’s wagon or wheelbarrow makes a great mobile plant container, and a vintage bird cage can be planted and hung from a front porch for a wonderful old-fashioned look.

-- Incorporating environmental considerations throughout the planning and implementation process to minimize the negative impact on the environment.
+Incorporating environmental considerations throughout the planning and implementation process minimizes the negative impact on the environment.

-- Useful tool - EPA's Solid Waste Management Hierarchy - start with source reduction and reuse as the most preferred management tool, then follow through with recycling and composting.
-Least preferred would be incineration with or without energy recovery.
+A useful tool is EPA's Solid Waste Management Hierarchy.
+Start with Source Reduction and Reuse as the most preferred management tool, then follow through with Recycling and Composting.
+The least preferred method is incineration, with or without energy recovery.

 The idea that green meetings are more expensive is a myth.
 In fact, green meetings are a good way to save money.
 Eventually green meetings will no longer be an option.
 As corporations feel pressure to be as environmentally friendly and as fiscally responsible as possible, green meetings will become a requirement.